Do want to know how much it REALLY costs to build a website? It’s one of the first questions we get from people starting their website.

 Once you’ve answered these questions, its time to build a website.
 To help you out, we’ve broken down the costs into the following sections:

-- How much does it cost to build a website for small businesses
+- How much does a website cost to build for small businesses

 - What’s the cost of building an advanced website